mxjeff/python-musicpd/doc/source/use.rst

 could also be that MPD took too much time to answer, but MPD taking more than a couple of seconds for these commands should never occur).

+.. _exceptions:

 Exceptions
 ----------

-The :py:obj:`musicpd.MPDClient.connect` method raises :py:obj:`musicpd.ConnectionError` only but then, calling other MPD commands, the module can raise :py:obj:`musicpd.MPDError` or an :py:obj:`OSError` depending on the error and where it occurs.
+The :py:obj:`connect<musicpd.MPDClient.connect>` method raises :py:obj:`ConnectionError<musicpd.ConnectionError>` only (an :py:obj:`MPDError<musicpd.MPDError>` exception) but then, calling other MPD commands, the module can raise
+:py:obj:`MPDError<musicpd.MPDError>` or an :py:obj:`OSError` depending on the error and where it occurs.

-Using musicpd module both :py:obj:`musicpd.MPDError` and :py:obj:`OSError` exceptions families are expected.
+Then using musicpd module both :py:obj:`musicpd.MPDError` and :py:obj:`OSError` exceptions families are expected, see :ref:`examples<exceptions_example>` for a way to deal with this.

 .. _MPD protocol documentation: http://www.musicpd.org/doc/protocol/
 .. _snake case: https://en.wikipedia.org/wiki/Snake_case